- Cancer Information

 Treating side effects

-Side effects will be graded on a scale of 1–4 to help decide how to treat them.
-Moderate to severe side effects (grades 2–4) are often treated with steroid tablets, such as prednisone.
-In some cases of severe side effects (grades 3–4), people may be hospitalised and/or treated with intravenous steroids or other medicines, and immunotherapy may need to be stopped until the side effects are better controlled.
+- Grades 2–4: Moderate to severe side effects (grades 2–4) are often treated with steroid tablets, such as prednisolone.
+In some cases of severe side effects (grades 3–4), people may need to stay in hospital and/or have intravenous steroids or other medicines, and immunotherapy may be stopped until the side effects are better controlled.

-If side effects become too severe, immunotherapy must be stopped permanently.
-In this case, the immunotherapy that you have already received may have “trained” the immune system to recognise cancer cells, so you may continue to benefit.
+If side effects become too severe, you may have to stop immunotherapy permanently.
+In this case, the immunotherapy that you have already received may have “trained” your immune system to recognise cancer cells, so you may continue to benefit.